A beginner’s guide to Turkish food…

 - Adana Kebab: Spicy minced lamb, grilled on a skewer.

 - Boat Trip Lunch: Yes, especially in Fethiye, head out on a boat trip on one of the smaller boats and your barbecue lunch served with oodles of meze dishes will indeed be memorable.
+We love the carrot and yoghurt dip.
+And the Turkish spaghetti is oft talked about by friends.

 - Rice: We all love a portion of Turkish rice on our plates.